Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Dogs associate petting with positive emotions like praise, love, and comfort.
 Petting reassures your pet that you still consider it a worthy member of your pack.
 This gives your pup a sense of belonging and an increased feeling of having a meaningful existence.

-The show of affection is crucial to establishing a strong bond with your pup, as it enhances your pup’s overall happiness and alleviates symptoms of stress, boredom, anxiety, or depression.
+The show of affection is crucial to establishing a strong bond with your pup, as it enhances your pup’s overall happiness and alleviates signs of stress, boredom, or anxiety.

 divider 10